What’s New in POSIX 2024 – XCU

 Unix was unique, because the focus was on the software (since Bell couldn’t compete in this space anyway, as per the above).
 An evolution of Multics, it was developed on a PDP-7 (by cross-compiling).
 They then ported a compiler-compiler to it, leading to the development of B. Once their internal needs outgrew the PDP-7, it got ported to the PDP-11, and gained full typesetting capabilities.
 Gaining some traction internally, when Bell acquired other PDP-11s, instead of running DEC’s own OS for the machine, they simply ran Unix on it.
 This has led to the rewrite of the OS in C, a higher level (comparatively, of course) language, which enabled the porting of it to other machines (like the Interdata 7/32 and 8/32).
 Interest grew, and Bell (not being allowed to turn Unix into a product) simply shipped it at manufacturing cost for the media.
 Notably, ARPANET used it (see: RFC 681).

 In the early 1980s, Unix had become a univeral operating system, used on virtually every serious machine.
 Then, AT&T got hit by an antitrust suit again.
 The exact details matter less, but freed it from the old restriction.
 System V immediately turned into a product, almost killing it.
-That very year, the GNU project was created, and the BSD project was started in Berkeley.
-Having grown accustomed to interoperability (since up until that point, there was only really one serious Unix), several standardization attempts were created.
+That very year (1984), the GNU project was started.
+Having grown accustomed to interoperability, several standardization attempts were created.
 The System V Interface Definition was the AT&T one, Europe created the X/Open consortium of Single UNIX Specification fame, and the IEEE put out POSIX.
 These latter two would eventually merge and become equivalent, developed by the Austin Group, defining the only interface said to be universally interoperable on the OS level that we have to this day.

 As of the previous release of POSIX, the Austin Group gained more control over the specification, having it be more working group oriented, and they got to work making the POSIX specification more modern.
 POSIX 2024 is the first release that bears the fruits of this labor, and as such, the changes made to it are particularly interesting, as they will define the direction of the specification going forwards.
 This is what this article is about!